pycon-mentored-sprints/community-handbook/docs/participants/02-asking-questions.md

 # Asking Good Questions

 This document is intended to provide you with the information you need to get help as quickly and effectively as possible.
-If you're stuck on a problem or you don't understand something, you should always feel welcome to ask for help.
+If you're stuck on a problem or don't understand something, you should always feel welcome to ask for help.

 ## Before You Ask